Aryss/UT-Tournament-Overlays/v4_simple_ut99/README.md

     pip install -r req.txt

 4. When the installation completes, double-click the updater_v4.py file.
 You will get a window like shown below.
 This is it, server is running and you can start setting up OBS.
-Do not close the window or select any text within it.
 Control Panel is available by opening [http://localhost:5000/](http://localhost:5000/) in any browser.
-If you have a mobile device that's on the same local network, scan the QR-code at the bottom of the main page to open the Control panel on your mobile device.
+Note the second IP address (192.168.2.127:5000 on the screen below) - you can access control panel by opening this address from any device with a browser, that shares the same network as your PC.

 ![image.png](image.png)